Evening

 This afternoon, I discovered whether that was true.

 Three hours reading Kaplan and Kaplan’s The Experience of Nature.
 Dense academic writing.
-Multiple theoretical frameworks were synthesized.
+Multiple theoretical frameworks were synthesised.
 Complex arguments are built across chapters.
-The kind of scholarship that, a month ago, would have required multiple passes, extensive notes, and constant backtracking to passages I could not quite grasp.
+The kind of scholarship that, a month ago, would have required multiple passes, extensive notes, and constant backtracking to passages still just beyond my grasp.

 Today, it made sense on first reading.